robertfelphillips/systems-and-securities-lab/README.md

 # Systems and Security Lab

 A growing repository for operating systems, Linux, networking, and security practice projects.
-The goal is to keep course work and hands-on exercises organized in one place with clear project writeups and room for future labs.
+The goal is to keep hands-on exercises organized in one place with clear project writeups and room for future labs.

 ## Repository Layout